![]() |

 The latter allows to generate ODM from any "text based" data using any kind of delimiter between the fields, or starting from SAS-XPT files.

-This is also the best tool when your clinical study data is kept in Excel or any other worksheet files or SAS-XPT (as is done by a number of our customers).
+This is surely the best tool when your clinical study data is kept in Excel or any other worksheet files or SAS-XPT (as is done by a number of our customers).

 In case you receive your captured data as SAS files, you can also use the free SAS Clinical Standards Toolkit" to convert your data to CDISC ODM.